jdoig/rpi_contact_sheet/README.rst

 sheet to a location that can be hosted by my Raspberry Pi web server (/var/www in my case)

-You may want to tweek this script by:
+You may want to tweak this script by:

 - Adding more combinations of settings (like raspberrypi-spi's original the code contains various commented out variations on the defaults)